TribbianniSun/TribbianniSun.github.io/leetcode_236/index.md

 # Leetcode_236 Lowest Common Ancestor of a Binary Tree

-New **dfs** to solve Leetcode 236 - Lowest Common Ancestor of a Binary Tree.
+Use **dfs** to solve Leetcode 236 - Lowest Common Ancestor of a Binary Tree.
 <!--more-->

 ## Problem Description [Leetcode 236](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/)